Fair or not, airplanes have a reputation for germs. However, there are ways to minimize the risks.

 The researchers decided there was a need for a model that could simulate the same applications as SPED, while being much faster.
 They proposed the CALM model (for constrained linear movement of individuals in a crowd).
 CALM produces similar results to SPED, but is not based on MD code.
 In other words, CALM was designed to run fast.

 Like SPED, CALM was designed to simulate movement in narrow, linear passageways.
-The results of their research shows that CALM performs almost 60 times faster than the SPED model.
+The results of their research show that CALM performs almost 60 times faster than the SPED model.
 Apart from the performance gain, the researchers also modeled additional pedestrian behaviors.

-“The CALM model overcame the limitations of SPED where real time decisions are required,” Srinivasan said.
+“The CALM model overcame the limitations of SPED where real-time decisions are required,” Srinivasan said.

 Computational Work Using Frontera